LukasHechenberger/atom-json-editor/README.md

 You can also add schemes directly to the package library by moving them into `~/.atom/packages/atom-json-editor/lib/schemes/`.

 **Note that schemes added to the package library may be replaced when updating this package.**

+## Known issues

+### A JSON file is open while installing the package

+If a `JSON` file is open while installing the package, you have to de- and reselect the file's tab to start the editor.